iv-org/documentation/docs/hide-instance-behind-proxy-server.md

 ```
 http {
     server {
-        listen 443 ssl;
+        listen 443 ssl http2;
-        listen 8443 ssl proxy_protocol;
+        listen 8443 ssl http2 proxy_protocol;
         set_real_ip_from PUBLIC_IPV4_ADDRESS_OF_ORIGINAL_SERVER/32;
         real_ip_header proxy_protocol;
     }
 }
 ```

-Note: You don't necessarily need to add `http2` parameter to this line if you are going to follow the 4th step.
+Note: You may not have `http2` parameter for the `listen 443 ssl` line, if you don't have it enabled, it's hugely recommended to enable it for better performance and user experience.

+**If you are going to follow the [4th step](#4-optionally-reduce-the-traffic-going-through-the-proxy-server), please remove `http2` parameter from the line `listen 8443 ssl http2 proxy_protocol`, it may clash with the technique.**

 #### Traefik